-To use SNMP v3, HTTPS must be enabled, see HTTPS on page 25.
+To use SNMP v3, HTTPS must be enabled, see .
 To enable SNMP v3, check the box and provide the initial user password.

 The initial password can only be set once.
-If the password is lost, the Axis product must be reset to factory default, see Reset to factory default settings on page 33.
+If the password is lost, the Axis product must be reset to factory default, see .